Okultix/Toggle-Button-HTML-CSS-Dark-Light-Mode/README.md

 Greetings!

-Welcome to the Toggle Button crafted with HTML/CSS.
+This is the Toggle Button crafted with HTML/CSS.

 This toggle button provides options for both Dark and Light modes, distinguished by green and yellowish hues in this template.